Planning a golf outing doesn’t have to be a headache

 If you want to get to know Kelli, you should ask her about her animals.

-That would be Tommy, the goat who thinks he’s a dog.
-And then there’s Gill, the dog who is trying to liberate all of the socks in the house, and who is always herding the other members of Kelli’s menagerie.
+There’s Gill, the dog who is trying to liberate all of the socks in the house.
+He is always herding the other members of Kelli’s menagerie, including the many, many chickens.
+Kelli has no shortage of eggs.

 Her passions are her small farm, her family, summer and cooking.
 She’s a CPR instructor, certified EMT and volunteer firefighter with the Johnstown Township Fire Department.